WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-22-manage-kubernetes-resources-with-kustomize.md

 <script src="https://gist.github.com/WolfgangOfner/431226a4308db7006e64da51aaf2c057.js"></script>

-This is the simplest kustomization file possible and it only has one reference to the previously created namespace file.
-That's enough for a first deployment though.
-You can combine the build of the kustomization file and its deployment with the following command:
+This is a simple kustomization file that references the previously created namespace file.
+It's sufficient for an initial deployment.
+You can combine the build of the kustomization file and its deployment using the following command:

 <script src="https://gist.github.com/WolfgangOfner/7c04fe4e4b1363c2df01b11c8e79ceb3.js"></script>

-You should see your new namespace after the kustomization file is applied.
+After applying the kustomization file, you should see the newly created namespace.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2022/08/The-namespace-was-created.jpg"><img loading="lazy" src="/assets/img/posts/2022/08/The-namespace-was-created.jpg" alt="The namespace was created" /></a>